kvz/node-depurar/README.md

 ### Is Depurar more efficient than debug?

-While I'm too lazy to benchmark, considering there's extra pathfinding and computation involved, I'd say: No.
-If your app's bottleneck is in requiring files, Depurar is not for you.
-That said, if the bottleneck in your app becomes Depurar, I'd either be very impressed or underwhelmed by your app.
+While I'm too lazy to benchmark, considering there's extra pathfinding and computation involved, I'd say: No. That said, if the bottleneck in your app becomes Depurar, I'll either be very impressed or underwhelmed by your app.
+At any rate I'd be interested to learn about it: reach out.

 ## Todo

 - [ ] Support for enabling adding the linenumber to the debug prefix
 - [ ] Support for disabling colorpicking by namespace
 - [ ] Handle & test the case where `undefined` is debugged

 ## Sponsor Development